Tokyo Disney Parks Reopen after Coronavirus Shutdown

 Urayasu, Chiba Pref., July 1 (Jiji Press)--The Tokyo Disneyland and Tokyo DisneySea theme parks reopened on Wednesday after four months of shutdown amid the spread of the new coronavirus.

-The number of visitors to the parks in Urayasu, Chiba Prefecture, east of Tokyo, is limited to half of the normal levels for the prevention of COVID-19, the respiratory disease caused by the coronavirus.
+"As this is my first visit, I want to enjoy thoroughly," a 21-year-old man who came with his romantic partner from Kanagawa Prefecture, south of Tokyo, said in smile.

-Visitors are required to purchase online tickets beforehand designating the date and time of their planned visit.
-Currently, reservations are available for visits by the end of this month.
+A 24-year-old woman from Saitama Prefecture, north of Tokyo, expressed concern about possible infection of COVID-19, the respiratory disease caused by the coronavirus.

-Before entering the parks, visitors are asked to undergo temperature checks.
-Entry is denied to anyone with a temperature of 37.5 degrees Celsius or higher.
+"I'm a little worried as people can visit Disney from far away while some amusement parks are open only to local people," the woman said.

 [Copyright The Jiji Press, Ltd.]